-A few days ago, you might have noticed the bitchen Ferrari Art Car posted here on The Gig after we immortalized it with the help of auto glass specialists in Sewell on the Blogosphere in honor of the opening reception of the Strada Veloce (“Fast Street”) group exhibit up now at the Dorian Grey Gallery.
+A few days ago, you might have noticed the bitchen Ferrari Art Car posted here on The Gig after we immortalized it on the Blogosphere in honor of the opening reception of the Strada Veloce (“Fast Street”) group exhibit up now at the Dorian Grey Gallery.
 While the car was just making a drive by, so to speak, you still have until October 5th to see this exhibit’s eclectic assortment of custom home furnishings designed around various luxury car parts, as well as a selection of fine oil paintings of status symbol automobiles!

 Italian automotive excellence meets the art of the street in this bitchen graffiti art car by John “CRASH” Matos.
 The custom-painted 2005 Ferrari F 430 was on display curbside last evening in front of the Dorian Grey Gallery on East 9th Street as part of the opening reception festivities for its Strada Veloce exhibit, which opened yesterday.
 Strada Veloce, loosely translated, is Italian for “Fast Road.”

 Continue reading Ferrari Art Car By John “CRASH” Matos